kethan1/kethan1/README.md

 Hi, I'm a programmer, who mainly codes in Python!
 I love coding, experimenting, and tinkering!

 I currently know Python, HTML, CSS, Javascript (and NodeJS), C++, Dart, and Flutter.
-I plan on learning Rust, C#, and Java.
+I am learning C# and Unity.
+I plan on learning Rust and Java.

 I am currently working on machine learning and robotics.